FIND AFFORDABLE SCHOOLS

 If you desire a career in medicine but feel overwhelmed by the academic rigor and long timeline of a medical school, then the next best option is to become a physician assistant, as not only can you graduate in a quarter of the time it takes to complete medical school, but you will also enter a career which is one of the fastest-growing in the healthcare field.
 As an aspiring physician assistant in Virginia, Eastern Virginia Medical School’s PA program can be a good option to obtain your professional training.
 Counted among the best physician assistant programs in Virginia, this program is not only offered on the campus of a medical school but also models its instructions after the medical school curriculum.
 Furthermore, in an endeavor to give back to the community the college provides PA students with several volunteer opportunities through community-engaged experiential learning.

-This master of physician assistant program in Virginia spans 28 consecutive months, beginning with 16 months in didactic training, followed by 14 months of supervised direct patient care experiences.
+Program Details: This master of physician assistant program in Virginia spans 28 consecutive months, beginning with 16 months in didactic training, followed by 14 months of supervised direct patient care experiences.
 During the first phase of the program, didactic courses are well complemented by simulation learning at the college’s Sentara Center for Simulation & Immersive Learning.
 In the second phase, where you undergo clinical training, you will hone skills at various sites throughout Hampton Roads.
 To graduate, you are required to complete a total of 99.5 credits through which you will learn the business of medicine, legal & medical ethical issues in medicine, foundations of interprofessional practice, patient counseling & education, clinical medicine, medical diagnostics, and epidemiology & evidence-based medicine.